pingcap/docs-cn/FAQ.md

 - Put the `syncer.meta` file in a relatively secure disk.
 For example, use disks with RAID 1.
 - Restore the location information of history synchronization according to the monitoring data that Syncer reports to Prometheus regularly.
 But the location information might be inaccurate due to the delay when a large amount of data is synchronized.

+##### If the downstream TiDB data is not consistent with the MySQL data during the synchronization process of Syncer, will DML operations cause exits?

+- If the data exists in the upstream MySQL but does not exist in the downstream TiDB, when the upstream MySQL performs the `UPDATE` or `DELETE` operation on this row of data, Syncer will not report an error and the synchronization process will not exit, and this row of data does not exist in the downstream.
+- If a conflict exists in the primary key indexes or the unique indexes in the downstream, preforming the `UPDATE` operation will cause an exit and performing the `INSERT` operation will not cause an exit.

 ### Migrate the traffic